gaganmathur-spec/Brain-Tumor-Classification-using-MRI/README.md

 🧠 Brain Tumor Classification using MRI

-🧠 Brain Tumor Classification using MRI is a Machine Learning application that classifies brain MRI images using HOG feature extraction and a Decision Tree Classifier.
+Machine Learning application that classifies brain MRI images using HOG feature extraction and a Decision Tree Classifier.

 🎯 Objective